Greenbrier (GBX)

 13. Is Now The Time To Buy Greenbrier?

-Greenbrier doesn’t pass our quality test.
+Greenbrier isn’t a terrible business, but it isn’t one of our picks.
 For starters, its revenue growth was weak over the last five years, and analysts expect its demand to deteriorate over the next 12 months.
-And while its growth in unit sales was surging, the downside is its projected EPS for the next year is lacking.
-On top of that, its cash profitability fell over the last five years.
+And while its expanding operating margin shows the business has become more efficient, the downside is its projected EPS for the next year is lacking.
+On top of that, its cash burn raises the question of whether it can sustainably maintain growth.

-Greenbrier’s EV-to-EBITDA ratio based on the next 12 months is 6.6x.
-This valuation is reasonable, but the company’s shaky fundamentals present too much downside risk.
-There are superior stocks to buy right now.
+Greenbrier’s EV-to-EBITDA ratio based on the next 12 months is 5.8x.
+While this valuation is reasonable, we don’t really see a big opportunity at the moment.
+We're pretty confident there are superior stocks to buy right now.